 At the Geneva Centre for Security Policy (GCSP) we have 18 thematic clusters including Leadership.
-Dive in deeper with our one of the team members of the Geneva Leadership Alliance, Ms Miriam Fugfugosh who has helped design our upcoming executive education course in Geneva on ‘Lead and Influence with Impact’ in partnership with Center for Creative Leadership (CCL).
+Dive in deeper with our one of our Associates, Ms Miriam Fugfugosh who is co-directing our upcoming executive education course in Geneva on ‘Lead and Influence with Impact’ in partnership with Center for Creative Leadership (CCL).

 Name: Miriam Fugfugosh

-Employer: Freeland Facilitator for Workshops, Dialogue and Training
+Employer: Freelance Facilitator for Workshops, Dialogue and Training

 Fun Fact: I am currently completing a Master’s in English Literature at the University of Geneva.